 READ MORE: Salt for babies- A Guide for weaning

-From a spoon: Beef stew (use zero salt stock) or casserole, tagine, mild curry
+From a spoon: Try iron-rich recipes like Beef stew (use zero salt stock) or casserole, tagine, mild curry.

-Finger food: A strip of well-cooked pan-cooked (as long as your baby doesn’t have teeth to pull it apart, they can just suck out the iron-rich juice.
+Finger food or baby-led weaning: A strip of well-cooked pan-cooked (as long as your baby doesn’t have teeth to pull it apart, they can suck out the iron-rich juice.
 However, once they can tear off a piece, you’ll need to cut into tiny pieces), steak, slow-cooked shredded beef.

 Red meat is the best and most easily absorbable type of iron